alranel/bisquit/README.md

 In order to allow real-time saving of changes, bisquit will fire the `data-on-change` handler for textual controls also while user types (thus listening for the `keyup` jQuery event).

 * The event is fired 500ms after user stops typing, in order to avoid too many calls to the server-side controller (this delay is configurable with the global `bisquit.config.keyUpDelay` variable).
 * The `bsqt-pending-component-action` class is applied to the control while a remote call is in progress (the supplied stylesheet will display a small spinner, as a feedback to the user that their changes are being saved in real time).
+The `bisquit.actionPending` and `bisquit.actionDone` events are triggered before and after the remote operation; you can use these for providing custom feedback.
 * Bisquit will assume that the server will not apply any changes to the DOM in response to a keyup-generated `data-on-change`, and will ignore any.
 This prevents issues with users losing their focus while typing.

 ### Client-side event handling